hayaku/hayaku/README.md

 Aside from the normal defaults, Hayaku would try to use your clipboard for getting the value from it as the default value.

-Right now it's only available for colors: if you'd have color in hexadecimal, rgb(a) or hsl(a) in your clipboard, Hayaku would use it as a default shown value.
-That would work even is the value is hashless, so if you've copied `808080` from anywhere, then on expanding `c` you would get `color: #[808080]`.
+Right now it's available for colors and images urls:

+- If you'd have color in hexadecimal, rgb(a) or hsl(a) in your clipboard, Hayaku would use it as a default shown value.
+That would work even is the value is hashless, so if you've copied `808080` from anywhere, then on expanding `c` you would get `color: #[808080].

+- If you'd have an image url in your clipboard (even relative, Hayaku would look at extension), you'd have it added as default values along inside an `url()`.

 #### Configure clipboard defaults